touir1/ProblemSolving/README.md

 A repository documenting my daily problem solving to prepare for Google interviews :sweat_smile:

 Many of the problems solved are just done as a daily practice.
-But for UVa problems, they are listed in a book called **Competitive Programming 3** by **Steven & Felix Halim**.
+But for UVa problems, they are listed in a book called **Competitive Programming 3** by **Steven & Felix Halim** and i'm solving them while reading the book.

 ***Solved problems from [Google Kick Start](https://codingcompetitions.withgoogle.com/kickstart) :***